veillette/physics-book/contents/ch4ExtendedTopics.md

 and the Moon, for example, interact without coming into contact.
 It is also true for all other forces.
 Friction, for example, is an electromagnetic force between atoms that may not actually touch.
 What is it that carries forces between objects?
-One way to answer this question is to imagine that a **force field**{: class="term" #import-auto-id3093199} surrounds whatever object creates the force.
+One way to answer this question is to imagine that a **force field**surrounds whatever object creates the force.
 A second object (often called a *test object*) placed in this field will experience a force that is a function of location and other variables.
 The field itself is the “thing” that carries the force from one object to another.
 The